w3reality/threelet/README.rst

 It can be also used as a 3D app framework for rapidly making dynamic desktop/VR applications.
 Some notable features include:

-- 3D scene update interface,
+- 3D scene programming interface,
-- built-in render loop manager, and
+- built-in render loop manager (with auto VR context switching), and
-- mouse/vr-controller event handlers.
+- simple mouse/vr-controller event handlers.

 **Basic demos**